GabiK-bat/BatCam/index.md

 ## Configuration

 ### Guide on setting up the image for the Raspberry Pi
 The very first step is to burn the latest image of the Raspberry Pi OS on an SD card.
-You can find information on how to best accomplish that on the official Raspberry Pi website here: (https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2).
+You can find information on how to best accomplish that on the official [Raspberry Pi website](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2).
 If you never used a Raspberry Pi before, it is recommended to follow the instructions from the beginning of the guide.
 Follow the guide until your system is successfully set up and running.
 The next step is to enable the camera interface and the I²C connection, which is used to communicate with the different divices on the board.
 Enabling I²C is only required when planning on using a real time clock (RTC) for automatic time synchronization, an analog-digital converter (ADC) for reading external signals used to create reference points for snips later, or an additonal I²C OLED screen (which is not included in the current project).
 To enable the interfaces open a terminal and run the following line